SergioGordillo/SergioGordillo/README.md

 I am right now working as a freelance developer.
 My current projects:

   · I am developing a website for a property management company.
-I am using HTML5 and CSS3, since the customer does not need more.
+I am using HTML5 and CSS3, since the customer does not need more. <br>
   · I am developing a project with Wordpress, in order to learn about this popular CMS, to write about job orientation for developers.

 ### 🌱 I am currenty learning...

 I am improving the following technologies:

-  · JavaScript.
+  · JavaScript. <br>
   · PHP.

 I am learning these ones:

-  · Angular.
+  · Angular. <br>
   · Node.js.

 ### 👯 Languages I speak.

-  · Native Spanish.
+  · Native Spanish. <br>
-  · High English.
+  · High English. <br>
-  · High French.
+  · High French. <br>
-  · Intermediate Catalan.
+  · Intermediate Catalan. <br>
   · Basic German.

 ### 🌴 Fun facts

-  · I really love sports and I am a football fan.
+  · I really love sports and I am a football fan. <br>
   · I love travelling and I dream of becoming digital nomad, in order to be able to work while travelling.